exhibit 3 exposition

 Larry moved to Houston in 1953 and continued his studies at the University of Houston.
 He found his talent in sales, first by selling shoes and then cars which he sold for 45 years.
 His lucky break happened in 1953 when he went to Houston’s Jewish Community Center and met a young, beautiful German Jewish immigrant, Ruth Krell.
 She had survived the Holocaust as a Hidden Child in France, but lost all of her family in the war except for one sister, Lea.

 Larry and Ruth quickly fell in love and were married in 1954.
 They started a family with the birth of a daughter Susie, followed by another daughter Fredda and then a third daughter Michelle.
-Larry stayed active by running around Memorial Park on many a Sunday morning.
-He enjoyed a household of his wife, three daughters, their many high school and college sorority sister friends and several phone lines ringing day and night.
-Needless to say, Larry was very comfortable with women and was able to charm them with his “baby blues” throughout his life.
+Larry stayed active by running around Memorial Park on many Sunday morning.
+He enjoyed the household of his wife, three daughters, their many high school and college sorority sister friends and several phone lines ringing day and night.
+Larry was very comfortable with women and was able to charm them with his “baby blues” throughout his life.

 In his later years, Larry was able to use his extensive WWII and Holocaust history knowledge as a docent at the Holocaust Museum Houston.
 He also discovered his second career and love as a substitute teacher at private schools.
 The students loved Mr. Steinfeld and knew him for the pretzels he would always bring into class for snacks.
 Larry also had a creative side and showed these hidden talents in his cartoon drawings, joke telling and clever special occasion poetry creations.